-Members will be referred to Palliative care providers using claims data, identifying members in a certain data set.
+Members will be referred to Palliative care providers using claims data to identify members in a certain data set.
 Members may also be referred to Palliative care and Hospice by, including but not limited to, Case Managers, Medical Directors, Primary Care Physicians, caregivers and members may self-refer.
 The role of the Primary Care Physician and Palliative care provider is to educate the member on Palliative and Hospice care.
 Education concerning transitional concurrent care during Hospice election is individualized according to each specific member's needs and will be coordinated based on need for each member.
-For members who elect Hospice care, AvMed will provide a supplemental benefit of 200 hours of Papa Pals for companionship and assistance with everyday tasks.